 All students are allocated space on the web server for posting their webpages.
 Staff are available to offer assistance in setting up your personal webpages, if desired.
 Students are also allocated personal space on college file servers.

 Connectivity in the Residence Halls

-There are network ports in all freshman residence hall rooms allowing you to plug in, access and utilize campus network resources and the Internet.
-There is a limit of one connection per resident.
+There are network ports as well as acces to the Ursinus wireless network in all residence hall rooms allowing you to access and utilize campus network resources and the Internet.
 The dormitory network is intended for individual student use ONLY.
 Using the connection to create any type of server (game, web, FTP or other) is strictly prohibited and may result in the loss of your connection.

-All classrooms have been wired with network connections and some have electric power on the classroom desks (particularly those in the Pfahler Hall of Science).
+Classrooms have been wired with network connections and access to the Ursinus Wireless network and some have electric power on the classroom desks (particularly those in the Pfahler Hall of Science).
 A presentation podium that provides for a laptop hookup and data projector for presentation is also available in many rooms

 Many faculty will be using a web-based course management software tool called Blackboard to enhance the classroom experience.
 Your professor will be able to post course announcements, assignments, and evaluations to a course web site on Blackboard that you can use any time from anywhere.
 In some classes, you will be able to turn in your assignments electronically and hold online discussions with other members of a study group.
 Accessing the First Year Students site in Blackboard will give you an understanding of how this will operate for your academic work also.

 Your Laptop Responsibilities